Life After Sepsis Back Home

 Things Start To Look Up

-Once the abscesses had been drained, and the infection was brought under control.
+Once the abscesses had been drained and the infection brought under control.
 They then removed my hip and gave me a temporary “filler” in its place.
 I should have had hip replacement surgery months earlier.
 (But that’s a different story.)
 The “filler” is a precautionary measure, just in case any infection is still lurking there.

 Miss Hook, my surgeon, said afterwards that the infection was everywhere during the operation to remove my hip.
 And every time she cut into a new layer of muscle, there was more infection, which all had to be removed and washed out before the hip replacement.